Irish people in Great Britain: 2001 Census

 The 2001 UK census was the first which allowed British citizens to identify an Irish ethnicity.
 In all previous British censuses, figures for the Irish community were based on Irish birthplace.
 The percentage claiming White Irish descent in England and Wales was 1.2 per cent, with the highest concentration found in the London Borough of Brent, where they made up 6.9 per cent of the population, while the figure for Scotland was 0.98 per cent.
 The Irish have been the largest source of immigrants to Britain for over 200 years and as many as six million people in the UK are estimated to have at least one Irish grandparent.

 2011 census

 As of 2011, the highest concentration was in the London Borough of Brent where they made up 4.0 per cent of the population.
 This was followed by the Inner London boroughs of Islington, Hammersmith and Fulham and Camden, and the Outer London boroughs of Ealing and Harrow (all above 3.0 per cent).
 The highest concentration outside London was the city of Manchester, at 2.4 per cent.

 2021 census

-The 2021 census (2022 in Ireland and Scotland) was the first time since detailed records have been available that the Irish-born population comprised less than 1% of the population of Great Britain, and the first time since 1841 that it was less than 10% of the population of Ireland.